linoyohandybr/laravel-login-5.4/readme.md

 - Command line: php artisan migrate
 - Command line: php artisan serve
 - Open the browser using the host and port indicated for the command php artisan serve.
+Only for development.

 Now you have a simple and powerful authentication system.
 It can be customize.Laravel is great, below more about it.